Modifying Parenting Time & Alimony

 • a situation that puts the child in danger, physically or emotionally

-However, these situations, as with all parenting time modifications, must be approved by the court.
+• parental alienation Modifications based on these situations must be approved by the court.
 There is no legal standing for “handshake” agreements reached only between the parents.

 Modification of Decision-Making Authority